lne-lab/rsERG/tutorials/psd_clean_tutorial.md

   - Saving the cleaned `.pkl` with a suffix (e.g. `_v1`, `_v2`),
   - Keeping a note of the parameter choices used in your notebook.

-You can add this file to your repository as `psd_clean_tutorial.md` and link it from your main `README.md`.